What is a cold press?

 The comparative experiment of CO2 extraction and cold pressing of walnut oil

 Referring to the Schaal oven method, create the conditions for the accelerated test: in a dark incubator, adjust the temperature to 60°C and the relative humidity to 70%;

 In a lighted incubator, adjust the temperature to 40°C, the relative humidity to 70%, and the illumination to 500lx.
-Measure 6 parts of 50ml cold-pressed walnut oil into 100ml conical flasks with stoppers, tighten the caps, put three of them in a dark incubator, and the other three in a light incubator In the same way, measure 6 parts of 50ml supercritical CO2 extracted walnut oil and put them into 100ml conical flasks with stopper respectively, put three of them into a dark incubator, and the other three into a light incubator middle.
-The samples were placed in an incubator for 20 d, the peroxide value was measured every 5 d, and the average value of the peroxide value of three identical samples in the same incubator was calculated.
+Measure 6 parts of 50ml cold-pressed walnut oil into 100ml conical flasks with stoppers, tighten the caps, and put three of them in a dark incubator, and the other three in a light incubator In the same way, measure 6 parts of 50ml supercritical CO2 extracted walnut oil and put them into 100ml conical flasks with stopper respectively, put three of them into a dark incubator, and the other three into a light incubator middle.
+The samples were placed in an incubator for 20 d.
+The peroxide value was measured every 5 d.
+The average value of the peroxide value of three identical samples in the same incubator was calculated.

 Results and analysis

 According to the method specified in GB/T5009.37-1996, the peroxide value (PV) of cold-pressed walnut oil and supercritical CO2 extracted walnut oil under dark and light conditions was determined.

 - Under the conditions of a temperature of 60℃, relative humidity of 70%, and darkness, the peroxide value of walnut oil extracted by supercritical CO2 is higher than that of cold-pressed walnut oil, which indicates that the oxidation stability of walnut oil extracted by supercritical CO2 is higher than that of cold-pressed walnut oil. low oil.